Kong/docs.konghq.com/templates/how-to.md

 ### Prerequisites

-- A bulleted list of everything a user needs to complete the How-to guide
+- A bulleted list of everything a user needs to complete the how-to guide
 - May be broken into multiple sections for additional clarity

 **Prereq Section 1** (optional)

 - prereq
 - prereq

 **Prereq Section 2** (optional)